Forgotten Knowledge: Examining the Citational Amnesia in NLP: Age of Citation

 \paragraph{Discussion} The above results suggest that not all NLP subfields are equal in terms of the age of cited papers.
 In fact, some papers cited markedly more newer papers than others.
 This could be due to factors such as early adoption or greater applicability of the latest developments, the relative newness of the area itself (possibly enabled by new inventions such as social media), etc.

 \textbf{Q6.
-What topics are more pronounced in cited papers across different periods of time? }\\
+What topics are more pronounced in cited papers across different periods of time? }\\[-10pt]

-\textbf{Ans.} To address this question, we partitioned the research papers into those published between: 1990--1999, 2000--2009, 2010--2015, and 2016--2021.\footnote{2010--2021 period was split into two because of the large number of papers published in this period and as it allows for a finer examination.} For papers from each period: we first extracted all unigrams and bigrams from the titles of the cited papers.
+\textbf{Ans.} To address this question, we partitioned the research papers into those published between: 1990--1999, 2000--2009, 2010--2015, and 2016--2021.\footnote{The 2010--2021 period was split into two because of the large number of papers published.} For papers from each period: we first extracted all unigrams and bigrams from the titles of the cited papers.
 Next, for the top 100 most frequent unigrams and bigrams, we calculated the percentage of all citations that had the respective ngram in the cited paper's title --- \textit{the ngram citation percentage}.

 \paragraph{Results}

 Upon examining various bigram citation percentages, we found that bigrams pertaining to areas such as tree-adjoining grammars have been in decline since the 1990s (cited less as with every subsequent interval).
 Bigrams pertaining to areas such as conditional random fields and coreference resolution gained momentum in the middle periods (2000--2016) but have since lost popularity post-2016.
 On the other hand, techniques such as domain adaptation have consistently gained momentum since the 2010s.
 Post-2016 keywords related to deep learning technologies such as \textit{convolutional neural nets, deep bi-directional, deep learning, deep neural, Global vectors,} and \textit{jointly learning} experienced a substantial surge in popularity.
 Additionally, certain areas such as cross-lingual and entity recognition consistently gained momentum since the 1990s.